zulip/zulip/docs/development/using.md

 When you make a change, here's a guide for what you need to do in order to see your change take effect in Development:

-* If you change JavaScript, CSS, or Jinja2 backend templates (under `templates/`), you'll just need to reload the browser window to see changes take effect.
-The Handlebars frontend HTML templates (`static/templates`) are automatically recompiled by the `tools/compile-handlebars-templates` job, which runs as part of `tools/run-dev.py`.
+* If you change CSS files, your changes will appear immediately via hot module replacement.
+If you change JavaScript or Handlebars templates, the browser window will be reloaded automatically.
+For Jinja2 backend templates, you'll need to reload the browser manually to see changes take effect.

 * If you change Python code used by the main Django/Tornado server processes, these services are run on top of Django's [manage.py